 Physiologists specialize in these integrative aspects of biology, identifying not just the important components but how these fit together and how integrative aspects are altered by environmental factors and disease.
 This makes physiology the science closest to medicine, and translational research is indeed a strength of the department.
 We are among the few physiology departments in the US that has an international reputation in areas as diverse as aging, metabolism, neuroscience, muscle (cardiac and skeletal), reproductive, gastrointestinal and circadian physiology.

-Students take the preliminary examination by the end of the Fall Term of their second year.
+Students take the preliminary examination by the end of the summer following their first year.

 All MIP students are required to serve as a teaching assistant for one term.
-Additional teaching opportunities are available to match the career opportunities of our students.
+Additional teaching opportunities are available to match the career goals of our students.
 Learning to teach and communicate effectively prepares you to work in an increasingly complex world.
 Communication skills make you a key player in many careers.

 Usually four and half to six years.
-Mentoring and tracking the success and progress of our students is a criticial component of our program.
+Mentoring and tracking the success and progress of our students is a critical component of our program.

-MIP holds plenty of social events throughout the year, including monthly pub nights, fall picnic, spring BBQ, Detroit Tigers baseball game, holiday party and ice skating.
+We play as hard as we work, with social events throughout the year, including monthly pub nights, fall picnic, spring BBQ, Detroit Tigers baseball game, holiday party, ice skating, intramural sports teams.

-More than 200 alumni have obtained the Ph.D. in MIP (and formerly Physiology).
+More than 200 alumni have obtained the Ph.D. in our program.
 A vast majority of these alumni enjoy highly successful careers and leadership roles using their scientific training in academia (~60%), industry (~15%), education (~10%), medicine (~10%), and administration.
 This includes a number of CEOS, Deans and Department Chairs.
 Many are eager to chat with and help our current trainees investigate career possibilities.